- Copywriting Services

 Special offers — Promote any limited time offers.
 These offers can be a way to entice customers to come in sooner than they otherwise might have.

 New hires — Bringing on a new chef?
+Do you have a wine sommelier on staff?
 Tell your blog readers who he or she is and what skills and experience they bring to your restaurant.

-Diet-specific dishes — This is an idea from Next Restaurants, a restaurant marketing blog.
-They write, “Gluten-free, vegetarian, vegan, low-carb, paleo — these are terms your servers are probably hearing time and time again from their customers.
+Diet-specific dishes — Consider this idea from Next Restaurants, a restaurant marketing blog.
+“Gluten-free, vegetarian, vegan, low-carb, paleo — these are terms your servers are probably hearing time and time again from their customers.
 If you blog about dishes on your menu that meet certain dietary restrictions, it’ll help you turn up in search results for patrons looking for a dining experience that meets their dietary needs.”

 Claim your listings on restaurant review sites.
 The most popular restaurant review site is Yelp.
 Having positive reviews written about you on Yelp can be one of the best forms of marketing you can have.
 You should know that even if you don’t have an account on Yelp, people can still post reviews about your restaurant.